 The service first appeared in 2009.
 Its founders are the Collison brothers (John and Patrick).

-In the first half of the new millennium, brother entrepreneurs from Ireland took up financial and payment systems and opened their own company in Palo Alto, California.
+In the first half of the new millennium, brothers from Ireland, entrepreneurs in financial and payment systems, opened their own company in Palo Alto, California.
 However, the service was launched after two years of thorough beta testing.
 The demand for his services was so urgent that he received $2 million in investment.
 The funds came from Elon Musk and Peter Thiel (co-founders of PayPal), Liam Casey (a major Irish entrepreneur), and several specialized organizations.

-Then, in the history of Stripe, acquiring the necessary tools and platforms began.
+Then, in Stripe’s history, the acquisition of the necessary tools and platforms began.
 The first on the list was the Kickoff application, designed to support chat and task management.
-In 2012, the company changed its location and moved its office to San Francisco with the prospect of further expansion.
+In 2012, the company relocated to San Francisco, with plans for further expansion.
 In 2020, financial and electronic services began to go abroad.
 And in 2022, he closed a string of lucrative deals with Ford Motor Company, Twitter, Spotify, and ION.

 Meaning and History

-Like any similar organization, this firm’s visual identity is characterized by seriousness.
+Like other organizations, this firm’s visual identity is characterized by seriousness.
 It’s more business than marketing.
-The tool for attracting users’ attention is the quality of services, not the logo.
+The tool for attracting users’ attention is service quality, not the logo.
 That is why it has a practical and clear design with excellent readability.
-Only an unusual color—lilac—adds individuality to it.
+Only an unusual color, lilac, adds individuality to it.

 What is Stripe?

 Stripe is a financial company that provides payment processing software and API channels for online sales.
 It also offers dedicated apps for mobile devices.
-The service was launched in 2009 in a test mode and in 2011 – in the final one in.
+The service was launched in 2009 in a test mode and in 2011 in the final mode.
 Its creators are brothers Patrick and John Collison.
-This company has two headquarters: one is located in Dublin (Ireland), and the second – is in San Francisco (United States).
+This company has two headquarters: one in Dublin (Ireland) and the other in San Francisco (United States).

 2009 – 2016

 The Stripe logo is a text emblem.
 It does not contain additional graphic elements, which was immediately reflected in the debut emblem.
 The inscription is single, horizontal, and contains only the company’s name.
-It consists of classic block letters in lowercase.
-Glyphs are streamlined due to rounding and include a minimum of angles.
+It consists of classic lowercase block letters.
+Glyphs are streamlined by rounding and include as few angles as possible.
 This is how the financial service demonstrates friendliness and customer focus.
 Despite the minimum character spacing, text readability is optimal due to the white background.

 2016 – today